"The people of Sharp change the lives of individuals each and every day, and I am grateful to be part of this great health care system."

 Gross began his career at Sharp in 1979 as a clinical nurse at Sharp Memorial Hospital.
 Over the years, he also served as clinical nurse IV, director of patient care services, regional director of critical care, regional director of patient care services and system vice president of clinical services.
 Gross' role prior to executive vice president was that of CEO of the Sharp Metropolitan Medical Campus where he had oversight of five hospitals, an outpatient surgery center, home care services and two senior centers.

 Gross is past chair of the board of directors for the California Hospital Association; chair-elect, board of directors, Hospital Association of San Diego and Imperial Counties; member, board of directors for the American Heart Association, San Diego Chapter; member, Regional Policy Board 9, American Hospital Association; member, board of directors, National Foundation for Trauma Care; member, San Diego State University (SDSU) Campanile Foundation Board; member, Lumetra Board of Directors; adjunct faculty at SDSU and the University of San Diego (USD); voluntary clinical instructor, University of California San Diego (UCSD); editorial board, HERD (Health Environments Research & Design Journal); community program director, UCSD; and member, San Diego Gas & Electric Community Advisory Council.
-In 2011, Gross was appointed to the Board of Trustees of the American Hospital Association (AHA).

 In 1998, Gross received the Administrative Leadership Award from the Gamma Gamma chapter of Sigma Theta Tau, the Honor Society of Nursing, and the Healthcare Association of San Diego and Imperial Counties' Health Care Leadership Award.
 In 1999, he received the SDSU Alumnus of Distinction Award from the College of Health and Human Services, and the USD Author E. Hughes Career Achievement Award.
 In 2002, he was named the American Heart Association Volunteer of the Year.
 In 2003, he was named the Outstanding Alumnus of the Year by Independence Community College, Kansas.
 Gross also is the recipient of the California Health Foundation and Trust 2010 Walker-Sullivan Health Care Fellowship.